Is it safe to take Claritin or other allergy medications during pregnancy?

 Allergy medications are sometimes recommended during pregnancy.
 Before you take any medication during pregnancy, however, it's important to weigh the severity of your symptoms against the possible risks to your baby.

 For example, loratadine (Claritin, Alavert) is considered a category B drug — which means that animal studies haven't shown any risks to unborn babies whose mothers take the drug.
+Other allergy medications in this category include cetirizine (Zyrtec) and budesonide nasal spray (Rhinocort).
 Although there are no guarantees about safety during pregnancy, drugs in this class are often the best option when medication is needed during pregnancy.

 If you're struggling with allergy symptoms, it might help to: